mattywausb/lightstick/docs/manual_en.md

 Syntactically incorrect or inconsistent information (e.g. letters used twice as song part or not defined as song part, unknown color palette, unknown pattern speed) lead to various phenomena: wrong color palette, wrong pattern, wrong number of beats until the change.
 So if something weird happens, check the programming strings

+## Store new songs
+you can store and modify the songs in the internal flash memory of the stick by using the "Filename", "Operation" and "Execute" elements.
+Before storing a Part / Sequence Setting make sure, to activate the current version with the "Start" button.
+To prevent accidential overwriting or deletion, you need to select these operations explcitly, when needed, before hitting "Execute".

 ## Appendix